mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Test replication

-Prior to performing these tasks, the Databricks cluster must be in a **running** state.
-Please access the Azure portal and check the status of the cluster.
-If it is not running, select to start the cluster and wait until it is **running**.
+Your Databricks cluster must be **running** before testing replication.

 1. Return to the terminal session on the **Docker host**.